hardikarora2311/jwt-library/README.md

 ## Test

-You can install this library using npm:
+You can test this library using npm:

 ```bash
 npm test